jee00609/AWS_Foundational/개념 모음/AWS Artifact.md

 ### NO.170
 Which AWS service or feature can be used to allow users access to compliance reports as self-service downloads?

+### NO.186
+What can users access from AWS Artifact?

+-> AWS security and compliance documents